flowset/flowset-tasklist-react-community/README.md

 ## Usage <a name="usage"></a>

-OpenBPM Tasklist requires authenticated access.
+Flowset Tasklist requires authenticated access.
 To add more users, see the [Configuring Users](#configuring-users) section.

 ### Working with Processes <a name="working-with-processes"></a>